 125,594 records above

-At first glance, we notice several trends.
-The densities and locations of preserved districts do not correspond to the most densely populated areas.
-For instance, Manhattan, with population only 19.3% of the citywide total, 3 has 30.46% of the landmarks.
-By comparison, Staten Island, with only 5.55% of the population, has 16.24% of landmarks – the greatest per capita number for all five boroughs.
-Or, the Bronx with 17.06% of people has only 5.36% – the lowest per capita.
-Given that the land area of Bronx (42.47 mi²) is comparable to Staten Island (58.69 mi²), and given that their histories are equally rich, then does the Bronx objectively have fewer landmarks worth preserving?
-Or, do preservation trends follow patterns of economics and race – with economically advantaged neighborhoods having stronger legal and political leverage to maintain and restore the appearance of their architectural heritage?
+Given that the Bronx’s land area (42.47 mi²) is comparable to Staten Island (58.69 mi²), and given that their histories are both rich, then does the Bronx objectively have fewer landmarks worth preserving?
+Or do preservation trends follow patterns of economics and race – with wealthy neighborhoods having stronger legal and political leverage to preserve their built environment?

 128,212 records above